daostack/arc/docs/contracts/controller/Controller.md

 A constraint define what a "cannot be done" in the DAO. e.g limit the number of minted tokens for the DAO.

-The global constraints is check before each and after controller operations.
+The global constraints is checked before and after each controller operation.

-Only a scheme which grant ADD_OR_REMOVE_GLOBAL_CONSTRAINT permission can add or remove global constraint.
+Only a scheme with the `ADD_OR_REMOVE_GLOBAL_CONSTRAINT` permission can add or remove a global constraint.